 socio-technical community and informal learning in higher education").

-My research discipline in the international world is called Learning Design & Technologies (previously known as educational technologies).
-My work includes user/learner experience studies.
+My research discipline in the international world is called Learning Design & Technologies (also known as educational technologies).

 A list of my projects is seen on this sub-page "Research Projects.

 I have built my research agenda on two areas: